 Serving Suggestions

-As a Wrap Filling: Stuff into a warm pita or lettuce wrap with yogurt sauce drizzle.
+As a Wrap Filling: Stuff into a warm chickpea tortilla with crisp lettuce and a yogurt sauce drizzle.

 Final Thoughts

-Give them a try and let me know—what’s your favorite way to serve them?
+Give them a try and let me know your favorite way to serve them in the comments below!

 Lentil Fritters with Yogurt Sauce